First Love (Karina Pasian album): Background

 In 2006, after a bidding war between Bad Boy Records, Interscope and Def Jam, Pasian signed with the latter.
 The singer recorded over 70 songs for the album, including a collaboration with John Legend called "Promise" that didn't make the album.

 Critical reception

 AllMusic editor Andy Kellman found that material on First Love was "age-appropriate, a rare thing from a teenaged major-label artist in 2008 [...]
 Still, the album is as needed as Keke Palmer's So Uncool and Tiffany Evans – proud and smart, real and relatable, packed with substance."
 DJBooth.net felt that Pasian's "musical maturity" was stopping First Love "from becoming a great album.
 It’s as if she spent so much time proving to the world that she’s not just a teenage girl at times forgets how to be a teenage girl [...]
 It’s no surprise then the best song on the album comes when Karina embraces her age, but does so with in a deeply moving way."
+Steve Jones of USA Today praised Pasian's mature yet age-appropriate approach, highlighting her strong vocals and songs about family, determination, and self-confidence.